george-of-croton/MelWaysMapper/README.md

 This route begins with 'first' because it is the first route to be called by the client.
 This route constructs a new URL from the request parameters provided by the client.

-This URL is then passed to the Webshot function within this route then calls 'coords/:lat/:lng/:level/:centreLat/:centreLng'.
-It is at this URL that the map is generated and appended to the DOM, and then captured by the Webshot function.
+This URL is then passed to the Webshot function within this route which then requests'coords/:lat/:lng/:level/:centreLat/:centreLng'.
+It is at this URL that the map is generated, appended to the DOM, and then captured by the Webshot function.

 The Webshot function returns the image as a readable stream in a callback that we then pipe into the response object.